GlenKPeterson/PdfLayoutManager/README.md

 Last time I looked, PDFBox had hard-coded a character encoding that made it difficult for me to work with alternative character encodings.
 What they did might be correct, but I looked at it, got confused and frustrated, then gave up.
 Another volunteer started playing with this and gave up too.

 That said, this is definitely a solvable problem.
 There is a broad spectrum of for-profit PDF-producing software.
-One of the main reason they can charge money for their products is because this problem is so hard.
+One of the main reasons they can charge money for their products is because this problem is so hard.
 Still, I hope we can tackle this problem some day and develop a quality solution.

 ***Q: I don't want text wrapping.
 I just want to set the size of a cell and let it chop off whatever I put in there.***